Alfresco/docs-alfresco/sync-service/latest/install/database.md

     CREATE USER 'alfresco' IDENTIFIED BY 'admin';
     ```

-10. Create a MySQL database with the name given by the property, `sql.db.url`, owned by the user, alfresco:
+10. Create a MySQL database with the name given by the property, `sql.db.url`, owned by the user, `alfresco`:

     ```yaml
     sql: